 Wednesday, February 27, 2013 7:30 PM

-Mason Hall, Meese Conference Room, D023
+Buchanan Hall (formerly Mason Hall), Meese Conference Room, D023

 What does a second Obama term mean for the United States and its place in the world?
 Three experts from the fields of journalism, politics, history, and national security will consider the implications in a panel discussion that is sure to be lively and informative.